sukhdeepg/notes/System/README.md

 **ephemeral meaning in the above context:** In this context, "ephemeral" means services are **temporary, short-lived, and can be easily created and destroyed** as needed, rather than being permanent.

+⚙️ Backend For Frontend (BFF)
+**Mental Model:** Create a dedicated backend service for each frontend type (web, mobile, TV) that acts as a smart intermediary, aggregating and transforming data from multiple services into exactly what that specific frontend needs.

+Key Points:
+- **One BFF per frontend type** - Mobile BFF, Web BFF, TV BFF, etc.
+- **Data aggregation** - Makes multiple backend calls, combines responses into single optimized payload
+- **Frontend-specific optimization** - Returns data in exact format/structure needed by that client
+- **Reduces network calls** - Frontend makes 1 request instead of many
+- **Decouples frontend from backend evolution** - Changes in downstream services don't break frontends

+Example:
+Netflix's mobile app needs user profile + recommendations + viewing history.
+Instead of the mobile app making 3 separate API calls, it calls its dedicated Mobile BFF once.
+The Mobile BFF fetches from UserService, RecommendationService, and HistoryService, then combines and formats the data specifically for mobile UI requirements before sending one optimized response back.

+vs Generic API:
+Generic APIs serve all clients the same way, leading to over-fetching or under-fetching.
+BFFs solve this by tailoring responses per client type.

 ---

 ## Language specific